 Rat Terriers earned their name through history by being experts at catching rats.
 They originated on American farms, where these little dogs were perfect for exterminating the vermin that could potentially wreak havoc on stored food needed for survival.
 In fact, they were specifically bred for this very task and in the 1910s and 1920s, they were the most common farm dog in the US.

 Want a Rat Terrier?
-You can find a list of reputable Rat Terrier breeders on the American Kennel Club’s website.
+You can find a list of reputable Rat Terrier breeders on the AKC’s website.
 What’s the average cost of a Rat Terrier puppy?
-Depending on the breeder, expect to spend anywhere from $500 to $1,100 for a Rattie pup.
+Depending on the breeder, expect to spend $500-$1,100 for a Rattie pup.
 Puppies bred through a reputable breeder will have their puppies screened for any concerns medically and behaviorally and may come with pedigree papers.
-You can also reach out to Rat Terrier rescue organizations to adopt a Rattie, or keep an eye out for them at your local animal shelter.
+You can also reach out to Rat Terrier rescue organizations to adopt a Rattie, keep an eye out for them at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 FAQs